gerrit1986/zeit_titelsuche/README.md

 It was created using [Django](http://djangoproject.com) and [ZEIT ONLINE Content API](http://developer.zeit.de/index/).

 ## What's next? ##
-* Short summaries should be displayed
-* Summaries and full text should be searchable
+* Summaries and full text should be searchable, depending on the user's choice
 * The following search operators should work: (`""`; `*`; `NOT`; `AND`; `OR`; `XOR`)
-* Basic concept disambiguation
+* Basic concept disambiguation should offer